 4. Word Magnets

-Available in five languages (English, Dutch, French, German, and Spanish), these word magnets are sure to provide your language lover with a lot of fun.
-Each set contains 510 magnets which are made up of words, syllables, and punctuation so you can form any kind of sentence you’d like!
+Available in a few different languages (most notably French and German), these word magnets are sure to provide your language lover with a lot of fun.
+Each set is made up of words and phrases so you can form any kind of sentence you’d like!

 These could also be useful for younger learners to give them some practice forming sentences without being too difficult.